realtux/exa/docs/docs/getting-started/project-structure.md

 contains [jmig](https://github.com/realtux/jmig) compatible database migrations files. these are used to apply and rollback changes to a database. please see the jmig readme for usage specifics.

 ### models
-contains sequelize.js compatible database model files. to use a different database orm, set `database.use = false` in `config/master.js` which will disable automatic initialization of the `models` folder. see docs for proper format.
+contains sequelize.js compatible database model files. to use a different database orm, set `database.use = false` in `config/master.js` which will disable automatic initialization of the `models` directory. see docs for proper format.

 ### public
 contains publicly available static files. in development, this is served with `express.static()` at base url `/public`. in production, this should be served with a normal web server.